beardedfoo/vim-powered-airline/README.md

 # vim-powered-airline
-Configures vim-airline just how I like it
+Configures vim-airline to be very similar to powerline.